Interactics/Zumi-PictureCoding-EDUbot/README.md

 ---

-This Project is made for the Robot Programming Lecture of Hanyang Univ.
+**ZUMI, Education Robot with Picture Coding System** is made for the Robot Programming Lecture of Hanyang Univ.
 ERICA.
 The object of this one is to make ROS Package of Zumi which is a product of Robolink.inc.
 For expansion of Artifical Intelligence and Programming Education, We create \<Picture Coding\> system.